tock/book/src/course/root-of-trust/kernel-attack.md

 kernel-level isolation mechanisms help protect sensitive operations in a HWRoT context.

-Our last attempt at an attack on the HWRoT encryption service--an SRAM dumping attack--assumed that we were able to load a malicious application in the first place.
+Our previous attempt at an attack on the HWRoT encryption service—an SRAM dumping attack—assumed that we were able to load a malicious application.
+As we saw, Tock's process-level isolation guarantees prevented the malicious application from being able to compromise other processes.

+But what if the attacker tries to compromise the kernel itself?
 To give our attacker even more of an advantage this time, let's assume that a hypothetical attacker of our HWRoT might try slip some questionable logic into a kernel driver, and see how Tock provides defense-in-depth via language-based isolation at the driver level.

 > **NOTE:** For a full description of Tock's threat model and what forms of
 > isolation it's intended to provide, see the Tock